Ice Instructor Program

 - AMGA strongly recommends that IIC students are both Apprentice Alpine & Apprentice Rock Guides prior to enrolling in this program

-- Three years of ice climbing experience
+- Minimum three years of ice climbing experience

-- Confidence leading WI 4
+- Confidence leading WI 4 at the time of the course

 - Competence in placing ice protection, building ice threads, & placing traditional rock protection